Home arrow Our Services arrow Ease your Settlement in Canada arrow Employment Interviews and Human Rights

 • Disability (either physical or mental)

 If, for example, a woman interviews for an executive position requiring many late nights, substantial overtime and weekend work, an employer may be tempted to ask whether she has school-age children who would suffer as a result of such an arduous schedule.
 Under the Canadian Human Rights Act, an employer should not inquire directly about her children and/or child-care arrangements.
-Rather the employer should ask the candidate whether or not she would be able to work the required hours and, where applicable, overtime.
+Instead, the employer should ask the candidate whether or not she would be able to work the required hours and, where applicable, overtime.

-It should be noted that the Canadian Human Rights Act covers employment under federal jurisdiction, such as: federal government departments and agencies, airlines, banks, railways, radio, television and telephone companies, transport companies that do business in more than one province, and so on.
+The Canadian Human Rights Act covers employment under federal jurisdiction, such as: federal government departments and agencies, airlines, banks, railways, radio, television and telephone companies, transport companies that do business in more than one province, and so on.

 Provinces: